pdxiv/adventshark/README.md

 ### For Running

-Python 3.7 and Qt 5.
+Python 3.7, Pipenv and Qt 5.

 ### For building with Pyinstaller

-Python 3.7, Pipenv, Pyinstaller and Qt 5.
+Python 3.7, Pipenv, Qt 5 and Pyinstaller.

 ## How to run